Lutheranism: History

 Lutheranism has its roots in the work of Martin Luther, who sought to reform the Western Church to what he considered a more biblical foundation.
 The reaction of the government and church authorities to the international spread of his writings, beginning with the Ninety-five Theses, divided Western Christianity.
 During the Reformation, Lutheranism became the state religion of numerous states of northern Europe, especially in northern Germany, Scandinavia, and the then-Livonian Order.
 Lutheran clergy became civil servants and the Lutheran churches became part of the state.

 In 1521, the split between the Lutheran Church and the Roman Catholic Church was made public and clear with the Edict of Worms, in which the Diet condemned Luther and officially banned subjects of the Holy Roman Empire from defending or propagating Luther's ideas, facing advocates of Lutheranism with forfeiture of all property.
 Half of it would be then forfeited to the imperial government and the remaining half to the accusing party.
-In Scandinavia, the Roman Catholic bishops largely accepted the Lutheran reforms and the Church there became Lutheran in belief; the threefold ministry of bishops, priests, and deacons was continued.
+In Scandinavia, the Roman Catholic bishops largely accepted the Lutheran reforms and the church there became Lutheran in belief; the threefold ministry of bishops, priests, and deacons was continued.
+The Evangelical-Lutheran Church saw itself as the true continuation of the Catholic Church, holding that the Church of Rome fell away from the catholic faith at the time of the Reformation; Evangelical-Lutheran divine Hermann Sasse summarizes Evangelical-Lutheran ecclesiology in the context of the Reformation and later developments: